-Remarks appear on your credit report to provide additional information about one of your accounts.
-Remarks can be positive, negative, or neutral, depending on the account and situation
+Remarks will appear on your credit report as a means of providing additional information about one, or more of your accounts.
+Remarks can be either positive, negative, or even neutral, depending on the account and situation.

 Here we consider the meaning and purpose of a “Account closed by credit grantor” remark on your credit report, and what you can do about it!

-What Does An Account Closed By Credit Grantor Mean?
+What Does Account Closed By Credit Grantor Mean?

-The grantor is another term used when referring to a creditor.
+The grantor is another term used when referring to creditors.
 If inaccurate information is identified on your credit report, it may be necessary to dispute that information with the original creditor/grantor.

-Once you have disputed the information, the grantor is responsible for investigating the file and reporting back to you within 30-45 days as required by federal law.
-Once the investigation has been completed the results must be communicated to the customer in writing.
+Once you have disputed the information, the grantor has the responsiblity to investigate the file and reporting back to you within 30-45 days, as is required by federal law.
+The investigation has been completed the results must be communicated to the customer in writing.